Getting Started

 This is less about snobbery and more about safety and longevity.
 Brake levers that take 80% of your grip to engage, or derailleurs that drop the chain regularly, create situations you don't want on a road or trail.

 The practical floor for a bike worth riding is around $350 to $400, bought new from a shop.
 At that price, you start seeing components that work reliably out of the box.
-Below that, the tradeoffs pile up quickly.
+Below that, the tradeoffs pile up quickly: heavier steel frames instead of aluminum, unbranded drivetrains that wander out of adjustment within weeks, and brakes assembled without the careful cable tensioning a shop mechanic would do.

 What You Get at Each Price Point